Auto Mixing Service

-Our speech (voices) and music (sound templates) are very diverse in quality, frequency ranges and dynamics furthermore, we are constantly working on expanding the sources for these.
+Our Speech (Voices) and Sound Design (Sound Templates) are very diverse in quality, frequency ranges and dynamics furthermore, we are constantly working on expanding the sources for these.

 We wanted to improve and standardize (master) the quality of our mixes when:

-- Music and sfx come at different loudnesses (RMS) and have diverse tonal qualities.
+• Music and sound effects (sfx) come at different loudnesses (RMS) and have diverse tonal qualities.

 Fundamentally this is an out of the box solution that improves sound quality by applying an audio treatment parametrised to enhance each individual mix.